 2.1 Description of the study area

 Our experimental farm was located in the St Joseph Metropolitan Compound, Big Mankon Bamenda town.
 It is a city on the North West Region of Cameroon situated at latitude 50, 5559.99N and latitude 10009, 60.00 S, at an altitude of 1250 above sea level.
-The city used to have a population of about 2.000.000 peoples yet due the present crisis it has drastically reduced.
+The city used to have a population of about 2.000.000 peoples yet due to the present crisis it has drastically reduced.

 Economically, agriculture occupies a great part of the population yet there are some elementary food production and processing industries.
 It is an area characterized by moderate rainfall and moderate temperature between 13-28oc.
 The area has a well drain soil which is good for potato production.
-The experiment was conducted from 10th of August to the 10 of November 2021 in North West Region, more precisely in Mankon village Bamenda Cameroon.
+The experiment was conducted from 10th of August to the 10th of November 2021 in North West Region, more precisely in Mankon village Bamenda Cameroon.